Home Prices in 2017: Are We Facing A Real Estate Bubble?

 Is America heading for a new real estate bubble?
 It's hard to imagine, given the increasing home values in recent years.
 Housing markets are obviously making a strong recovery since the mortgage meltdown of a decade ago.
-But then again....Click to see today's rates (Sep 24th, 2017)
+But then again....Verify your new rate (Nov 23rd, 2017)

 Not only are prices up, so are sales.
 During the past year existing home sales for February were 5.4 percent higher.

 The story is much the same with new homes.
 According to the Census Bureau and the Department of Housing and Urban Development, new home sales in February were 12.8 percent higher than a year earlier.

 The usual disclaimer from Wall Street is that past performance does not guarantee future results, a disclaimer which surely applies to real estate.